Transport

 My immediate thought was, of course, I could (personally) Google Pay (UPI) him Rs.32 for the ticket.

 That was when it clicked.
 These machines were enabled for UPI payment via QR codes!
 Kerala KSRTC is accepting UPI Payments!
 Oh wow this is revolutionary! nodded at him and opened the scanner on Google Pay and pointed it at the QR code expecting payment to happen in a millisecond.
 Except, it wasn’t that easy.
+(Unlike on Karnataka KSRTC buses where we have to scan a QR code pasted in the bus and then enter the fare amount manually, in Kerala KSRTC buses the ETM generates the QR code with payment info embedded on the screen which when scanned shows the amount to be paid on the app directly without having to enter it.)

 The conductor then handed me the ticketing machine.
 I tried zooming in, out, changing angles, but no luck.
 I didn’t want to try smoothening out the plastic lest should I touch the screen of the machine and screw something up.
 Finally when I was about to suggest that I take the machine out of the pouch, the phone locked on and scanned the QR.
 GPay immediately processed the code and showed a payment of Rs.32 to KSRTC.
 I quickly paid this using a bank account which the machine instantly processed.
 I handed the machine back, the conductor printed out the ticket and went on his way.